srid/purescript-book-sources/chapter3.md

 y + z
 ```

-In the second case, the PureScript compiler will parse _two_ declarations, one for each line.
+In the second case, the PureScript compiler will try to parse _two_ declarations, one for each line.

 Generally, any declarations defined in the same block should be indented at the same level.
 For example, in PSCi with multi-line mode turned on, declarations in a let statement must be indented equally.
 This is valid: